The Night Before And Day Of A Tummy Tuck And Chest Reduction

 The Night Before Surgery

-The day before the procedure was when the hospital actually confirmed that my PCR was negative so it would be going ahead.
+The day before the procedure, the hospital confirmed my negative PCR test, ensuring the surgery would proceed.

-On the plus side, I was so worried about this Covid test that I didn’t have the time or the energy to stress about the surgery itself.
-So I guess that kind of worked out in my favour.
+Interestingly, my worry about the Covid test left little time or energy to stress about the surgery itself.
+It worked out in my favour, I suppose.

 It would only be one night in hospital so I didn’t need to pack much.
 I only needed: